Research Expertise

 Expertise on special justice-involved populations includes research on specific groups within the criminal justice system, such as individuals who have particular types of offences (e.g., impaired driving) or demographic characteristics (e.g., related to ethnicity, gender, age, or sexual orientation).
 It involves identifying unique challenges and needs within these populations and developing targeted interventions and support services.

 Therapeutic justice emphasizes rehabilitation, treatment, and support for justice-involved individuals to address the underlying causes of their behaviour and reduce recidivism.
-Problem-solving courts, such as drug courts and mental health courts, employ a collaborative, problem-solving approach to address the complex needs of offenders and promote positive outcomes.
+Problem-solving courts, such as drug courts and mental health courts, employ a collaborative, problem-solving approach to address the complex needs of clients and promote positive outcomes.

 This area of research focuses on understanding the causes, consequences, and prevention of violence among young people.
 It involves studying risk factors, protective factors, and interventions aimed at reducing youth violence and promoting healthy development.